toegl/dropzone/README.md

 [👉 Checkout our example implementations for different bundlers](https://github.com/dropzone/dropzone-examples)

+Note: this library must be used in a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) (works only over HTTPS or locally).

 ## Not using a package manager or bundler?

 Use the standalone files like this: